A historical geography of central New York: Patterns and processes of colonization on the New Military Tract, 1782-1820

 Colonization of the Tract was implemented and first orchestrated from places external to the Tract itself, by eastern interests and individuals.
 Eventually, threshold populations within the Tract itself were able to effect and alter spatial order suitable to local needs and demands.
 The Euro-American colonization of the Tract was undertaken by people who (1) brought with them regional cultural values and ways of life, especially from New England and Pennsylvania, (2) interacted with and formulated adaptations to a new environment, and (3) continually integrated the newly opened territory with a developing American core region focused primarily on a New York-Philadelphia axis.

 The end of the pioneer period in the New Military Tract was formalized through the completion of the Erie Canal in 1825.
 At that time many patterns of the Tract's settlement landscape were virtually indistinguishable from the rest of upstate New York.
 However, the seemingly ephemeral New Military Tract survey grid is more than simply a convenient framework for historical geographical study.
 The processes of colonization in the New Military Tract distinguish that part of central New York from surrounding land development schemes and are crucial to a full understanding of the colonization of central New York during an often-overlooked era.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Schein, Richard Huot, "A historical geography of central New York: Patterns and processes of colonization on the New Military Tract, 1782-1820" (1989).
-Geography - Dissertations.
-Paper 37.
+Geography and the Environment - Dissertations.
+37.